Muthah Fuckah!

 As we neared the cart, I felt a very strange, almost liberating, certainty that I was going to do something hitherto unknown to me.
 I let go of the WCM's hand and informed him to please "excuse me, I'm going to go be an asshole."

-I marched up to the cart, flung my bag in the top of it, and wheeled it out of the awkward spot the bitch Jaguar woman had left it in.
+I marched up to the cart, flung my bag in the top of it, and wheeled it out of the awkward spot thebitch Jaguar woman had left it in.
 As I was moving it, for the benefit of Jaguar lady (who had her windows partially open) and any other interested passers-by, I very loudly stated that "I can't stand people who can't be bothered to take their FUCKING CARTS BACK!"

-I do not condone using coarse and profane language in public, within the hearing of young children.
+For the record: I do not condone using coarse and profane language in public, within the hearing of young children.
 That is why I made sure, once I was positive I was going to be an asshole, that there were no young children present.

 That said, the smiles and nods I got upon entering Trader Joe's from the witnesses of my assholery made the whole episode worth it.
 That and the shock and awe that registered on the WCM's face.
 I either made his day or completely mortified him.
 But, hey.
 Who gives a fuck?